28 February 2019

 She dropped her cigarette into a Sierra Nevada bottle half full of luke-warm beer and cigarette butts.
 It sizzled and extinguished.
 The smell waifed out and made me slightly nauseous – it’s funny how you notice those things when you’re not drinking heavily but your friends still are.
 John put his out and lit another.
 Erin’s a finger width shorter than John, a bit heavier than average, and can out-swim me.
 I don’t get it.

-Erin pulled a beer from the cooler and asked me, “Who was that guy playing your grandfather in the new Scorcese movie?
+Erin fished another beer from the cooler and asked me, “Who was that guy playing your grandfather in the new Scorcese movie?
 The one who called you when they were filming?”

 “Craig Vincent,” I said.